jsms90/learn-git/README.md

 Note: Since the creator of the repo has allowed you "collaborator" rights, you don't need to fork this repository first.

-Go ahead and clone the repo, so you can work on it locally.
+1. Go ahead and **clone the repo**, so you can work on it locally.

-Remember, you will automatically be on the `master` branch.
-So the first thing you want to do is create a new branch, with an appropriate name for the work you are about to do, and then move to this branch.
+2. Remember, you will automatically be on the `master` branch.
+So the first thing you want to do is **create a new branch**, with an appropriate name for the work you are about to do, and then move to this branch.

-Just before you can start `git add`, `git commit`, `git push`-ing, let's look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file in this workshop repo.
+3. Just before you can start `git add`, `git commit`, `git push`-ing, let's **look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file in this workshop repo**.
 It is a good idea to use multi-line commits (e.g. two `-m` flags), with the second line being a reference to the issue that you are working on.

-Ok, now you're ready to start working.
+4. Ok, now you're ready to start working.
 Remember to keep your commits granular, and push often, so that your branch on GitHub is as up-to-date as possible.
 When you have finished making changes, and you think the issue is finished, you'll want to submit a pull request for the other pair to take a look at.